Classification of remote sensing images using support vector machines

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Watanachaturaporn, Pakorn, "Classification of remote sensing images using support vector machines" (2005).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 56.
+56.